-The effect of BMI on the pharmacokinetics of TRESIBA® was explored in a cross-trial analysis of pharmacokinetic and pharmacodynamic studies.
-For subjects with type 1 diabetes, no relationship between exposure of TRESIEA® and BMI was observed.
-For subjects with type 1 and type 2 diabetes a trend for decrease in glucose-lowering effect of TRESIBA® with increasing BM was observed.
+The effect of BMI on the pharmacokinetics of TRESIBA® was explored in a cross-trial analysis of pharmacokinetic and pharmacodynamic studies conducted using unit/kg doses of TRESIBA®.
+For subjects with type 1 diabetes, no relationship between exposure of TRESIBA® and BMI was observed.
+For subjects with type 1 and type 2 diabetes a trend for decrease in glucose-lowering effect of TRESIBA® with increasing BMI was observed.